freegroup/electra/data/shapes/global/digital/alu/FullAdder.md

-Full adder is developed to overcome the drawback of Half Adder circuit.
+The Full adder is developed to overcome the drawback of Half Adder circuit.
 It can add two one-bit numbers
 A and B, and carry c.
 The full adder is a three input and two output combinational circuit.